amalitsky/bundle-size-reporter/README.md

 _Bundle Size Reporter_ is a command line tool to measure and keep track of your website _initial load_ files size.

-It reads local build file sizes by patterns defined in _config_ file and prints them as a simple text report into console and a text file.
+It reads local build file sizes by patterns defined in _config_ file, prints them as a simple text report into console, and creates a local text file.

-Example report:
+#### Example bundle size report:

 ```
 HTML files: